egracer/untangled-intro/background/react.md

 React Elements are the building blocks for the virtual DOM.
 There are two kinds of Elements, DOM Elements and Component Elements.
 A DOM Element is a collection of data needed to create a virtual representation of a standard DOM tag (div, p, table, etc.).
-A Component Element contains encapsulated state, which is passed into it as a map of data called `props`.
-You can also think of Components as a logical grouping of DOM Elements and other Components that render the data provided in `props`.
+A Component Element is a grouping of DOM Elements and other Components that render the data passed into it through `props`.

 Untangled requires that all DOM Elements are rendered within Component Elements.
-We will cover how to create React Elements and Components in the [View]() chapter of the introduction.
+We will cover how to create React DOM Elements and Components in the [View]() chapter of the introduction.
 Before we get our hands dirty with building a working UI, it is important to understand the `props` and `key` properties of React Components, and how they affect rendering behavior.

-#### `props`

-#### `key`

 ## Props and Component Local State

+Both are just maps of data that a Component uses to determine what will be rendered in the DOM.
+A re-render is triggered when either is changed.

+The key difference between the two is that `props` are derived from global app state, while component local state only exists within the component's virtual DOM instance.
+Once the component is unmounted from the screen, its component state is destroyed.

+If the UI triggers an action that should persist data even if the component is unmounted, make sure that said data is saved to the global app-state so that it reappears in `props`.
+Only use component state for transient data.

+If you want a slightly more thorough breakdown of props vs state, [this is a great explainer](https://github.com/uberVU/react-guide/blob/master/props-vs-state.md).

+## The `key` attribute

 ## UI Render Lifecycle